-- 8.16.4.
-Building quality and materials should be consistent with the context of the Parish and should be appropriate to and sympathetic with the different Character Areas detailed in the Character Assessment.
+8.15.4.
+Building quality and materials should be consistent with the context of the Plan Area and should be appropriate to and sympathetic with the different Character Areas detailed in the Character Assessment4.
 This does not preclude high quality modern designs, but such design should be sympathetic to its surroundings and will require written justification to accompany any application, to demonstrate how it complements and enhances the character and context of adjoining development and surrounding areas.

-- 8.16.5.
-Any major housing sites should not be generic in their appearance and should draw their influences from the historic development within Charlton Parish.
-High quality design with attention to detail will be encouraged and supported.
-Such details that are in evidence in the village include:

-- Flint walls with red brick bands

-- Brick quoins

-- High brick plinths

-- First floor brick bands

-- Brickwork in English and Flemish bonds

-&lt;sup>5 Paragraph 122 to 123 of the NPPF states that local planning authorities should support development that makes efficient use of land.
+4 Paragraph 122 to 123 of the NPPF states that local planning authorities should support development that makes efficient use of land.
 In particular, the criterion states the importance of 'maintaining an area's prevailing character and setting'.